jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 for the communicating endpoints.
 Mechanisms for making such information available to the endpoints would be useful.

-(TBD add something about LEDBAT per Emile's comment)

 ### Recommendation

 What is said here is, however, just a theoretical analysis.
 We recommend simulation and experiments to confirm what strategies would provide the best end-user and energy performance.
-Perhaps work for the IRTF SUSTAIN RG.
+This may be work that fits within the IRTF SUSTAIN research group.

-TBD implementation and deployment guidance

 ## Equipment Longevity